fabiocozzolino/fabiocozzolino.github.io/_posts/2020-06-20-filesystem-subscriptions-rebus-extension.md

 In this post, we'll see how to implement a simple Subscription Storage to store subscriptions on *FileSystem*.

 # Extending Rebus: Implements ISubscriptionStorage interface
-The first step needed is implement the `ISubscriptionStorage` interface:
+The first thing we need to do is implement the `ISubscriptionStorage` interface:
 ``` csharp
 public interface ISubscriptionStorage
 {